-Presenting "In Search of the Real Greece 2017," an extraordinary holistic photographic experience dedicated to developing your vision as an artist, exploring Santorini, rarely seen Anafi and either untouched Thirasia or dynamic Ios.
-Now in it's thirteenth year!
+Presenting "In Search of the Real Greece 2018," an extraordinary holistic photographic experience dedicated to developing your vision as an artist, exploring Santorini, rarely seen Anafi and either untouched Thirasia or dynamic Ios.
+Now in it's fourteenth year!

 Maximum students: 5-7

 Itinerary: Santorini - Anafi + either Thirasia or Ios